-If you bring a laptop, the computer will be your personal property and responsibility.
-It is recommended that you insure your computer, smartphone, or other valuables for full coverage in the event of loss or theft.
-SIT is not responsible for any duty tax you may have to pay when you enter the country, theft, or loss.
+Bring a laptop with word processing and spreadsheet capabilities (it helps if it has a USB port as all our program resources are given to you on a USB).
+Your laptop is your personal property and responsibility.
+Before leaving home, remember to back up your computer to the cloud or on a hard drive that you leave at home to safeguard all your data in case your computer is lost or stolen.
+It is also recommended that you insure your computer, smart phone, and other valuables for full coverage in the event of loss or theft.
+SIT is not responsible for theft, loss, or any duty tax you may have to pay when you enter the country.

-Past students that have brought their laptops haven't regretted bringing them, especially during ISP (though if you plan on traveling after the program, you will need to weigh your decision based on what you feel is best for you).
-Some past students have lost valuable data by not backing up before they leave home, and it is very common for at least one person (and sometimes more) to have computer problems or even fatal computer crashes while on the program, so please make sure you have service numbers, etc. with you.
+It is very common for at least one person (and sometimes more) to have computer problems or even fatal computer crashes while on the program, so please make sure you have service numbers, etc. with you.

-It is also recommended that you bring a flash drive so that you can make electronic copies of any workrelated documents or digital photos that you acquire on the program.
+It is also recommended that you bring a USB flash drive so that you can make electronic copies of any work-related documents or digital photos that you acquire on the program.
 You should also be familiar with anti-virus software and use it regularly.